TABLE OF ALLERGENS

 We only use the finest barley with low nitrogen levels and other adjuncts such as rye, oats and maize in our beers.
 We do regularly test both our bottled beers and cask ales for gluten content via the ELISA test method.

-Our bottled beers will routinely return results below the 20ppm detection level for gluten.
-Our cask products routinely return results above the 20ppm gluten free mark and are yet to register at more than 100ppm.
-Between 20ppm and 100ppm beers can be claimed to be very low in gluten content.
+Our bottled beers will routinely return results below 20ppm.
+Our cask and keg products routinely return results above the 20ppm gluten free mark and are yet to register at more than 100ppm.
+Between 20ppm and 100ppm beers can be considered to be very low in gluten content.

 We do not currently have the ability to make complete assurances about each batch of beer we brew in relation to gluten as this is dependent on the harvest of the cereals we use.